Table of Contents

 I have a message.
 You have a message.
 We want the world to be healthier, amirite?
 Regularly publishing content (via blogging) is simply a way to get that message out there and start making waves and having an impact.

-It’s a way to share my thoughts, information, and vision with thousands of people whom I don’t even know.
+Blogging is a way to share my thoughts, information, and vision with thousands of people whom I don’t even know.
 It’s so flexible too!
-You can turn your blog (or vlog or podcast) into whatever you want from sharing personal stories and “public journalling,” all the way to being a well-oiled strategic marketing machine for your business.
+You can turn your blog (or vlog or podcast) into whatever you want, from sharing personal stories and “public journalling,” all the way to being a well-oiled strategic marketing machine for your business.

 When I blog on my site (here) I do “me.”
 I express me.
 I send out my message and see who that attracts.
-That’s one of the beauties of blogging–you get to be you and provide as much (or as little) information and value to your readers as you want to.
+That’s one of the beauties of blogging—you get to be you and provide as much (or as little) information and value to your readers as you want to.
 Plus, it’s not carved in stone!
 You can always update your posts to make them even better than they were when they were first published.
-(HINT: This is a 2019 update of a post I originally wrote last year.)
+(HINT: This is an update of a post I originally wrote a few years ago.)

 When I’m really enthusiastic about a topic, I’ll sometimes make a video instead of writing.
 It can be hard to truly express my emotion in writing, although many people do far more beautifully than I do. #ScienceBrain

-Blogging (and vlogging) is definitely a way to get my message out there and see what happens.
+Blogging (and vlogging and podcasting) is definitely a way to get my message out there and see what happens.

-If you’re a health and wellness pro and you struggle with feeling vulnerable about getting your message out there, I created some successful blog tips just for you. 😉Blogging (and vlogging) is a way to get your message out there and see what happens. #Blogging #ContentMarketing Click To Tweet
+If you’re a health pro and you struggle with feeling vulnerable about getting your message out there, I created some successful blog tips just for you. 😉Blogging (and vlogging) is a way to get your message out there and see what happens. #Blogging #ContentMarketing Click To Tweet

 2 – I love showing the world what I can do for them

-It’s not just about my message–my blog is a reflection of my work.
-I consider my blog to be my “virtual business card.”
+It’s not just about my message.
+My blog is a reflection of my work.
+I consider blogs to be “virtual business cards.”